rispoli-lab/Deep-Learning-Breast-FGT/README.md

 --------------
 4. Testing model
 --------------
 TrainingLoop.py automatically test the model with test dataset.
 The directory of the test dataset path is entered by the user at the begining part of the script.
+The Fibroglandular tissue percentage (FGT%) in breast and dice coefficient of the predicted versus labels are automatically calculated and saved in the file name of the output images.